Cost-Sensitive Support Vector Machines

 where $P_1$ and $P_{-1}$ are the class priors and $P_{FN}$ and $P_{FP}$ are the false negative and false positive rates respectively.
 This performance measure readily simplifies to the well known probability of error measure $R_{CI}=P_1P_{FN} + P_{-1}P_{FP}$, which we call cost insensitive risk.

-The cost sensitive zero-one risk of (\ref{eq:RCS}) can be further justified from the vector optimization perspective.
-Each classifier produces a set of vectors $(P_{FP},P_{FN}) $ in the cone ${\bf R^2_+}$ which induces component wise inequality in ${\bf R^2}$.
+Finding the best cost sensitive zero-one risk of (\ref{eq:RCS}) can be as an instance of vector optimization problem.
+Each classifier produces a set of vectors $(P_{FP},P_{FN}) $ which should be compared w.r.t. in nonnegative orthant, i.e., $\Rbb^2_+$) which induces component wise inequality in $\Rbb_+^2$.
 The minimal elements of this set comprise the Pareto optimal frontier \cite{book:convex} which is also known as the ROC curve in detection theory.
 Different points on the ROC of a classifier can be found by the vector scalarization optimization problem of

 Choosing $(\lambda_1,\lambda_2)=(P_1C_1,P_{-1}C_{-1})$ results in the following optimization problem

 which has an objective function equal to the cost sensitive zero-one risk of (\ref{eq:RCS}).
 This means that by using the cost sensitive zero-one risk as the performance measure and choosing a certain $(P_1C_1 , P_{-1}C_{-1})$ we are in fact finding a certain optimal point on the classifier ROC curve that corresponds to $(\lambda_1,\lambda_2)=(P_1C_1 , P_{-1}C_{-1})$.
 We use the term minimum risk instead of minimum cost-sensitive zero-one risk in the rest of the paper.